CodeFromAnywhere/evaloncloud/README.md

 - Does seem to get out of memory pretty fast, much faster than a regular cloudflare worker
 - Very limited in what you can run

+## Ideas:

+# Search + Generate Code

+An API such as: https://evaloncloud.com/do/NL_Descriptor/from/URL that would use vector search + LLM for matching.
+If match, use that code.
+If no match, generate new code and use that, adding it to the vector.

+The input format matters though.
+Let's think about how I can ensure the right format is there before it applies the function.
+I feel like we need Myelin: a normalisation of any datastructure into a more generic format.